-- (a) The District will support and encourage health promotion activities for District employees including, but not limited to heath assessments, health education (including health education intervention training and programs), health-related fitness activities, counseling and psychological services through the Employee Assistance Program, and other programs, such as university and college partnerships, hospital and health care provider partnerships. - (b) The District and schools will encourage and motivate staff to live healthier lives and model their individual commitments to health lifestyles in both a physical and mental capacity.
+- 1. The District will support and encourage health promotion activities for District employees including, but not limited to heath assessments, health education (including health education intervention training and programs), health-related fitness activities, counseling and psychological services through the Employee Assistance Program, and other programs, such as university and college partnerships, hospital and health care provider partnerships. - 2.
+The District and schools will encourage and motivate staff to live healthier lives and model their individual commitments to health lifestyles in both a physical and mental capacity.
 The ultimate goal shall be to establish a culture that promotes health and wellness.
-Programs and resources that are available within the District as well as within the community and the region shall be promoted. - (c) District staff will promote ongoing education and training opportunities to create and maintain safe learning and workplace environments.
+Programs and resources that are available within the District as well as within the community and the region shall be promoted. - 3.
+District staff will promote ongoing education and training opportunities to create and maintain safe learning and workplace environments. - 4.
+The District will provide a supportive environment to staff and students who wish to continue breastfeeding/nursing upon return to school/work.
+This includes providing milk expression breaks, a private and comfortable space with a locking door to express milk (that is not the bathroom), and support from staff and peers for mothers aiming to meet breastfeeding goals.

-5405.110 Administrative Regulations, Guidelines and Implementation
+5405.110: Administrative Regulations, Guidelines and Implementation